AnjaDj/Autonomous-vehicle/README.md

-# Autonomous vehicle 🚗 ➡️ FIRMTWARE SIDE
+# Autonomous vehicle 🚗 ➡️ FIRMWARE SIDE
 This is a firmware_branch which contains a source C code for MCU PIC24FJ64GA002.
 - Implementation directrory (integrated C source code)
 - Testing directory (C source code for testing individual modules)